 I’m not usually a big purse user because I hate carrying anything extra, but I found the perfect purse for Mexico and I can’t help but share it with you.
 This bag is extremely lightweight and soft so it won’t feel burdensome to carry – plus it packs down to nothing in your luggage.
 It has plenty of capacity but won’t feel like overkill even if you just have a few small items in it.
 If you’re traveling solo to Mexico it might even hold your necessities for the day!

-Best shoes for Mexico
+Best shoes to pack for Mexico

 The bread and butter of your Mexico vacation shoe wardrobe should be a comfortable pair of flip flops if you’ll be spending time at the beach.
 I’ve been a devotee of this style of decades and it never fails me in terms of style or comfort.
 They also pack down so small that you could bring two colors and not stress about taking up space in your luggage.